buddy-compiler/buddy-compiler.github.io/Pages/Documentation/GPUCompilerStack.md

 As shown in above picture:

-● Frontend: The frontend of Triton is a Python library that provides a decorator @triton.jit for converting Python functions into Triton functions.
+* Frontend: The frontend of Triton is a Python library that provides a decorator `@triton.jit` for converting Python functions into Triton functions.
 The body of a Triton function is written in the Triton DSL, a Python-like language, which supports some basic control flow and arithmetic operations, as well as some features specific to GPU programming, such as indexing, memory management, synchronization, and atomic operations.
 Triton's front-end is also responsible for parsing the source code of Triton functions into an abstract syntax tree (AST) and reducing it to a Triton Dialect, an intermediate representation (IR) that is closer to the upper-level language expression.

-● Optimizer: Triton's Optimizer is a compiler based on MLIR, which is responsible for converting Triton Dialect into IRs for different target backends.
+* Optimizer: Triton's Optimizer is a compiler based on MLIR, which is responsible for converting Triton Dialect into IRs for different target backends.
 Currently, Triton supports two backends: CUDA and ROCm.
 Triton's mid-end is also responsible for some optimizations, such as loop unrolling, memory allocation, data layout transformation, instruction selection and scheduling, etc.

-● Backend: Triton’s backend is a compiler based on LLVM, which is responsible for generating the IR of the target backend into executable GPU code.
+* Backend: Triton’s backend is a compiler based on LLVM, which is responsible for generating the IR of the target backend into executable GPU code.
 Triton's backend is also responsible for some backend-specific optimizations, such as register allocation, instruction scheduling, memory merging, etc.

 The core that runs through these three parts is Triton's IR, which is also divided into two levels:

 1. Triton Dialect represents calculation logic, hardware-independent expression

-2. TritonGPU Dialect GPU related calculation representation
+2. `TritonGPU` Dialect GPU related calculation representation

-This part focuses on the Optimizer and Backend parts, and investigates how Triton gradually converts Triton IR to TritonGPU IR through various passes, and gradually converts TritonGPU IR to LLVM IR.
+This part focuses on the Optimizer and Backend parts, and investigates how Triton gradually converts Triton IR to `TritonGPU` IR through various passes, and gradually converts `TritonGPU` IR to LLVM IR.

 ### TritonGPUTypeConverter